joshmsmith/temporal-order-management/README.md

 }
 ```
 The inventory was reduced by the order quantity of 999 and then set back up to the requested capacity.

+No matter the activity errors, Temporal ensures that eventually this will be the state of things.

 # Getting Started
 See [Setup Instructions](./setup.md).